invenhost/invenhost-core/README.md

 ## License
 This project is provided as part of InvenHost services.
 It follows the same license as the main InvenHost project.
 All rights are reserved.
+(c) Copyright 2023 Matthias Mair, all rights reserved.

 ## Contributing
-This project ist not open for contributions.
-If you want to contribute, please contact us on code@mjmair.com or info@invenhost.com
+This project is not open for contributions.
+If you want to contribute, please contact me on code@mjmair.com.